 The internet is awash in all things “period” these days.
 Books, kits, and even parties are devoted to our first entry into the menstruation station.
-Yet there’s little information on what to expect when we may be departing.
+Yet there’s little information on what to expect from your period after 40.
 Ovulation, period cups, and egg freezing have all gotten glow-ups, yet what happens once hormones start to downshift is still out of the conversation.

 Why?
 There’s been an ageist association—and with it, fear—that comes from even uttering the word “menopause.”